 While the Watkins mill represents the Industrial Revolution, Dillard Mill State Historic Site features a picturesque gristmill powered by the waters of the sparkling Huzzah Creek.

-Free tours are given at Harry S Truman Birthplace, Battle of Athens, Confederate Memorial, Fort Davidson and Mark Twain Birthplace state historic sites and the Missouri State Museum.
+Free tours are given at Harry S Truman Birthplace, Battle of Athens, Confederate Memorial, Battle of Pilot Knob and Mark Twain Birthplace state historic sites and the Missouri State Museum.

 Fees for tours are listed on the individual facility web pages.